 I love my morning routine, but I love my evening routine even more.
-I used to veg out on the couch in the evening and then get overly tired.
-At that point just brushing my teeth and crawling into bed seemed like a huge chore.
+I used to hang out on the couch in the evening watching episode after episode and then get overly tired.
+At that point just brushing my teeth and crawling into bed became a huge task.
 I hated ending my day feeling defeated.

 This post may contain affiliate links.
 Through these links, I get a commission if you purchase something, with no extra cost to you.
 Please know that I only recommend products that I love and personally use/research.